ibizaman/selfhostblocks/modules/blocks/restic/docs/default.md

   config.shb.restic.instances."myservice".settings.passphrase.request;
 ```

+The related systemd service is named `restic-backups-myservice.service`
+and the [script](#blocks-restic-maintenance-restore) is `restic-backups-myservice`.

 ### One folder backed up with contract {#blocks-restic-usage-provider-contract}

 With the same example as before but assuming the `myservice` service